XML Input

 Frequently Asked Questions

-What if my schema has no top-level element?
+What happens if my XSD has no global element?

-The tool reports it as invalid because root matching requires at least one global xs:element declaration.
+The tool reports it as invalid because root element matching requires at least one xs:element declaration at the top level of the schema.
+Wrap your type in a global element to fix this.

-How is this different from XML syntax validation?
+How is XSD validation different from checking well-formedness?

 Related Tools